AleksandrRogachev94/auto_service_cli/README.md

 To use CLI type the following in command line:

     $ auto_service

-Follow the instructions in command line
+Follow the instructions in command line.

 ## Development